-When a loved one dies it is a devastating experiencing and there is obviously a huge sense of loss and shock and you will naturally be very upset and there all sorts of emotions.
+When a loved one dies it is a devastating experience and there is obviously a huge sense of loss and shock and you will naturally be very upset and there all sorts of emotions.
 It is important at this difficult time that you seek the support of others and that you are able to express your feelings.

 Ways of coping with loss include:-